The Jeanette Lipman Children's Defense Clinic

 1. To provide an experiential opportunity for law students to improve their practical skills while integrating their knowledge of substantive law and legal analysis.

-2. To help students develop skills that transfer to all legal practices, such as interviewing, counseling, strategic thinking, problem-solving, legal research, fact-gathering, cross-cultural lawyering, and negotiating.
+2. The goal is to help students develop skills that can be applied to all legal practices, such as interviewing, counseling, strategic thinking, problem-solving, legal research, fact-gathering, cross-cultural lawyering, and negotiating.

 3. To help students master the procedures of the Juvenile and Domestic Relations Court, Circuit Court, school boards, the Office of the Pardon Attorney for the President of the United States, and the Virginia Parole Board.